Thuva96/lastUni/README.md

 Create a account for doctor using register page.

-Step06:- Create a Mailtrap account
+Step06:- Create a Mailtrap account,
 Configure env file with mailtrap Credentials